ideag/gust/readme.md

 ### Where is the X feature

-This is an early release, so some features, like category/featured images support, are not present, yet.
+This is an early release, so some features are not present, yet.
 They will be, later on, if the plugin gets enough interest.

 ## Changelog

+### 0.4.0

+* Major code rewrite
+* Flight routing library replaced with custom version of Dispatch to allow for PHP 5.2 support
+* Options page
+* Experimental custom post type (CPT) support
+* Featured images support
+* Custom fields support
+* Add new category dialog
+* Tighter integration with WordPress - links in Admin Bar, Edit post links to gust etc.
+* Autosaves
+* Updated jQuery, moment.js and other javascript libraries
+* Tested on WordPress 3.9
+* A LOT of bug fixes

 ### 0.3.3

 * several bugfixes
 * some fixes for better debuging